-An affiliate of AFCA 2, America First Properties Management Company, LLC ("Properties Management"), provides property management services for Arboretum, Ashley Square Apartments, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek, Woodland Park, Residences at DeCordova, Residences at Weatherford, Eagle Ridge, Eagle Village, Crescent Village, Maples on 97th, Meadowview, Willow Bend, Postwoods, Churchland, Glynn Place and Greens of Pine Glen, earning management fees of approximately \$287,900 and \$878,900 for the three and nine months ended September 30, 2012.
-Properties Management provided property management services for Arboretum, Ashley Square Apartments, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek, Clarkson College, Woodland Park, Residences at DeCordova, Eagle Ridge, Eagle Village, Crescent Village, Meadowview, Willow Bend, Postwoods, Churchland, Glynn Place and Greens of Pine Glen, earning management fees of approximately \$282,000 and \$825,000 for the three and nine months ended September 30, 2011, respectively.
+An affiliate of AFCA 2, America First Properties Management Company, LLC ("Properties Management"), provides property management services for Arboretum, Ashley Square Apartments, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek, Woodland Park, Residences at DeCordova, Residences at Weatherford, Eagle Ridge, Eagle Village, Crescent Village, Maples on 97th, Meadowview, Willow Bend, Postwoods, Churchland, Glynn Place and Greens of Pine Glen, earning management fees of approximately \$287,900 and \$878,900 for the three and nine months ended September 30, 2012 Properties Management provided property management services for Arboretum, Ashley Square Apartments, Iona Lakes Apartments, Bent Tree Apartments, Lake Forest Apartments, Fairmont Oaks Apartments, Cross Creek, Clarkson College, Woodland Park, Residences at DeCordova, Eagle Ridge, Eagle Village, Crescent Village, Meadowview, Willow Bend, Postwoods, Churchland, Glynn Place and Greens of Pine Glen, earning management fees of approximately \$282,000 and \$825,000 for the three and nine months ended September 30, 2011, respectively.
 These property management fees are not Partnership expenses, but are paid in each case by the owner of the multifamily apartment property.
 However, for properties owned by entities treated as Consolidated VIEs and for MF Properties, the property management fees are reflected as real estate operating expenses on the Company's consolidated financial statements.
-The property management fees are paid out of the revenues generated by all properties financed by tax-exempt mortgage revenue bonds and taxable mortgages prior to the payment of debt service on the Partnership's tax-exempt revenue bonds and taxable loans.
+The property management fees are paid out of the revenues generated by all properties financed by tax-exempt mortgage revenue bonds and taxable loans.
 At September 30, 2012, the Company had a receivable of \$125,000 from America First Properties Management Company, LLC recorded as an Other asset.